Technical Overview & Methodology

 Is the "Trials" number real?

 Yes.
-It represents the total number of mathematical checks the GPU would theoretically perform.
-However, Brutus uses a "Fail-Fast" optimization: most invalid cells are rejected after checking only the first 2 or 3 peaks, meaning the GPU rarely performs the full calculation for every trial.
+It represents the total number of mathematical systems the GPU would solve.
+However, most invalid cells are rejected after checking only the first 2 or 3 peaks ("Fail-Fast" optimisation), meaning the GPU rarely performs the full calculation for every trial.
+The effective throughput is substantially higher than the raw theoretical number implies.

 Can you actually run 120 Quadrillion trials?

-Practical Limit: For a search to finish in a "coffee break" time frame (5–10 minutes), you generally want to keep the Total Trials count under 100–500 Billion.
+Practical Limit: For a search to finish in a "coffee break" time frame (5–10 minutes), keep the Total Trials count under 100–500 Billion.
+For modern desktop GPUs (e.g. Nvidia RTX series), speeds of 500 M – 2 B cells/sec are typical for Orthorhombic; Triclinic is slower due to the larger $k$ and the more complex 6×6 linear solve.

 If you obtain no solutions, or too many, consider the following adjustments.